OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-15.md

 ## 2 Kings 15:1

 During the twenty-seventh year of Jeroboam king of Israel,
-Azariah son of Amaziah, king of Judah, ascended to the throne.
+Azariah son of Amaziah, king of Judah, began his reign.

 ## 2 Kings 15:2